bwhmather/bdc-js/README.md

 the real thing.
 This results in a smaller, simpler, and probably much slower library.

-It is a good choice for small projects that are too dynamic to complete easily using vanilla javascript, but where a complex build setup and tens of megabytes of compiled code would be overkill.
+BDC is a good choice for small projects that are too dynamic to complete easily using vanilla javascript, but where a complex build setup and tens of megabytes of compiled code would be overkill.
 It is a bad choice for pages that must repeatedly re-render a large amount of